 While at WTAMU, Workman developed many capital campaigns, fostered many corporate sponsorships, created branding guidelines and marketing campaigns, participated in many national coaching searches, and rebranded all athletic facilities.
 Perhaps, most notable was her work on both the construction and fundraising for Buffalo Stadium, WTAMU’s on-campus football stadium, named the top DII stadium, which opened in the fall of 2019.

-Workman attended West Texas A&M University and received both her bachelor’s (2006) and master’s (2009) degrees in psychology and is currently pursuing a doctorate in educational leadership with an emphasis on rural education.
+Workman attended West Texas A&M University and received both her bachelor’s (2006) and master’s (2009) degrees in psychology as well as a doctoral degree (2025) in educational leadership in higher education with an emphasis in rural education.
+Her research, The Essence of Identity Limbo: A Phenomenological Investigation of College Athletes’ Transition to Non-Athletic Identities, explored the impact of transition on athletic identity.
+She hopes that her research will help to better inform practices for student-athletes in the future.
 Workman became a part-time instructor in the psychology department in the spring of 2007 and continues to teach on an as-needed basis.

 Workman and her husband Jarrett Vickers are originally from Post, Texas.
 The couple now resides in Alpine, Texas, with their son Jak.